 Gifts between spouses and civil partners

-Transfers between spouses and civil partners are entirely exempt from inheritance tax, with no limit on the amount — provided both parties are UK domiciled.
+Transfers between spouses and civil partners are entirely exempt from inheritance tax, with no limit on the amount, provided both parties are UK domiciled or, from 6 April 2025, long-term UK resident.
 There is no seven-year rule, no taper relief, and no annual cap.
-The full value of assets transferred between spouses during their lifetime passes free of IHT (gov.uk — Gifts and Inheritance Tax).
+The full value of assets transferred between spouses during their lifetime passes free of IHT (gov.uk – Gifts and Inheritance Tax).

-This exemption also applies to assets passing under the will — but note that this creates the transferable nil-rate band situation covered in our nil-rate band guide.
-Assets left to a spouse pass free of IHT, which means the nil-rate band is unused at first death — but it is then available to be claimed by the survivor’s estate.
+This exemption also applies to assets passing under the will.
+This creates the transferable nil-rate band situation covered in our nil-rate band guide.
+Assets left to a spouse pass free of IHT, which means the nil-rate band is unused at first death, and it is then available to be claimed by the survivor’s estate.

 Does the 7-year rule apply to gifts to children?